 - 100g Dried Noodles

-- 1 Packet Knorr Dried Chicken Noodle/ Golden Vegetable Soup Mix or 2 TBSP Cornflour to thicken (Optional)
+- 1 Large Potato to thicken/ or a packet of Knorr Golden Vegetable Soup Mix/ or 2 TBSP Cornflour to thicken (Optional)

 - 2 Pints Boiling Water

 - 1 TSP Pepper

 - 1/2 TSP Salt (Optional)

 Preparation Time – For Bone Broth – 15 Mins.
 For Soup after Broth is done – 15 Mins (This does not include the time soaking the pulses.
 These need to be soaked for 8-12 hours or overnight)